perago-cymru/MCS-Extractor/ReadMe.md

 * A close date - the date the record is closed.
 * A user identifying field - This is a little more tricky to identify because MCS does not provide any data that can identify a specific user.
 This can be a combination of fields (the first line of the address and postcode, for example) or a single field such as the UPRN.

 When a new mapping is being created, the system will load in the the first fifty records (or as many are available in the csv file) and then offer those in a table with their CSV field names and a dropdown to choose the type of each field.
 The system will try to guess as well as it can, but it won't always get things right so the table will show the first three records as examples of the type of data.
 The mapping needs the largest/highest/lowest value for the field to accurately choose the type - if the system has recommended a larger field type it is wise to trust its guidance as it will have run through a number of rows.
-Changing a 'Text' to a 'String' is likely to result in a mapping that fails to import.
+Changing a 'Text' to a 'String' is likely to result in a mapping that fails to import, but changing 'String' to 'Text' will result in a table that takes up more space in storage but will have space for a lot of text.

 The options are:
 * Boolean - either "true" or "false"